-When delivering mail to your house the first thing the person delivering will be looking for is your mailbox.
+The first thing that the person delivering will be looking for when delivering mail to your house is your mailbox.
 It’s also quite likely to be a prominent feature visiting guests will look out for when visiting your home.

-As it will be a permanent feature of your home it’s important that your mailbox is installed correctly.
+As it will be a permanent feature of your home your mailbox must be installed correctly.
 In addition, the mailbox will contain all your important documents or parcels, and hence, it is reasonably necessary to have it installed efficiently.

 By following just a few simple steps, you can easily learn how to install a mailbox at your home that will last for years to come.
 Therefore my intention in this article is to provide you with step-by-step guidance on how you can install a mailbox on your property.